 - HMD assemblies for primary and secondary schools

 - Creative activities such as Make a Memorial Flame Display.
-Our Inclusive Craft Activities, and Don’t Stand By – A Sensory Activity for HMD resources are specifically designed with SEN audiences in mind
+Our Inclusive Craft Activities, and Don’t Stand By – A Sensory Activity for HMD resources are specifically designed with SEND audiences in mind

 - More hands on resources include the Traditional Rwandan dance tutorial, recipe cards, and song sheets in our creative activities section